Size: 540 acres

 Location: Klickitat County, WA

-Acquired: 2009
+Acquired: 2009 and 2017

 Lyle Cherry Orchard is a sprawling 540-acre public preserve in the Eastern Gorge, offering gorgeous views of the Columbia River and wildflowers each spring.
 The property is bordered by multiple landowners, including the Lyle School District, the Washington Departments of Transportation and Natural Resources, and various private owners.
 With over 6.5 miles of scenic trails, the preserve is a popular destination for hikers and nature enthusiasts.